Gina Miller: Motivations

-Miller stated in various interviews that she was only pressing on with the legal action as a matter of democracy and parliamentary supremacy.
+Miller stated in various interviews that her motivations for pressing on with the legal action were upholding Parliamentary sovereignty and democracy.
+Others, however, particularly Brexit supporters, have accused her of attempting to obstruct the undertaking of Brexit.

-Others have suggested that she simply wanted to prevent Brexit via whatever means available.

 Outcome

 The Government's appeal to the Supreme Court was heard in December 2016.
 When closing the hearing, the Court President said that the appeal raised important constitutional issues, and the Justices would take time to give full consideration to the many arguments presented to them, orally and in writing, and they would do their best to resolve the case as quickly as possible.
-When the Supreme Court delivered judgement in January 2017, it upheld the High Court ruling by a majority of 8–3.
+When the Supreme Court delivered its judgment in January 2017, it upheld the High Court ruling by a majority of 8–3.

 After the government's appeal was dismissed, the Secretary of State for Exiting the EU formally introduced in Parliament, on 26 January 2017, a bill that, on 16 March, was enacted without amendment as the European Union (Notification of Withdrawal) Act 2017.

 On 31 January 2020, the United Kingdom officially left the European Union following a vote by MPs in favour of the EU (Withdrawal Agreement) Bill, 358 to 234 - a majority of 124; the bill also banned an extension of the transition period, beyond its expiry at the end of 2020.
 Miller held a 1 minute silence outside of her property in early February 2020.